hbctraining/spatial_nanocourse/lessons/visium_hd.md

 ## Cell Type Annotation
 Perhaps we are particularly interested in understanding the organization of cell types in the cortical region of the brain.
 We first subset our Seurat object to this region of interest.
-There are multiple ways of subsetting a Seurat object to a region of interest, but here we have identified a handful of cluster numbers that appear almost exclusively in the cortical region, and we subset the object to include only cells that are assigned these cluster numbers.
+There are multiple ways of subsetting a Seurat object to a region of interest, but here we have identified a handful of cluster numbers that appear almost exclusively in the cortical region, and we will subset the object to only include cells that are assigned these cluster numbers.

 ```{r}
 cortex <- subset(object_filt, seurat_cluster.projected %in% c(18, 19, 7, 2, 4))